simonpedrogonzalez/pyscan/README.md

     ```bash
     brew install cmake boost gsl cgal
     ```
-3.
+3. Run `make init` to create a Python 3.12 venv in `.venv` and install dev dependencies.

-- `make init`: initialize repository with Python 3.12 venv and install dev dependencies
+You are all set to start developing!
+The following utility commands are available:

 - `make cpp`: compiles C++ code into the `build/` directory
 - `make py`: builds the Python package and installs it in the venv
 - `make test`: runs the C++ tests